alexnm/house-moldovan-blog/src/posts/itineraries/israel-jordan.md

 Going north from Tel Aviv, along the Mediterranean coast, you have a lot of impressive old cities and natural landscapes to visit.
 Distances in Israel are small and the highway network is quite good, so you are able to do a lot in a day.

 We booked a day trip with [a local company](https://www.click-tours.com/tour/caesarea-haifa-acre-and-rosh-hanikra/) so we had a professional guide for the entire day.
 Renting a car is also an option if you want to explore on your own.
-The first stop was the ancient roman city of Caesarea, built by king Herod and decidated to emperor Octavian.
+The first stop was the ancient roman city of Caesarea, built by king Herod and dedicated to emperor Octavian.

 <figure>
   <img src="/img/israel/caesarea.jpg" alt="">
   <figcaption>The roman ruins at Caesarea.</figcaption>
 </figure>

 Then we continued north, towards the border with Lebanon where we went down with a cable car to the caves of Rosh Hanikra, a natural monument dug by the sea water in the white limestone hills.
-Then we stopped in the old city of Akko or Acre, where we had lunch and a quick tour of the impressive crusader citadel.
+Our next stop was in the old city of Akko or Acre, where we had lunch and a quick tour of the impressive crusader citadel.

 <figure>
   <img src="/img/israel/coast.jpg" alt="">